Global Warming Is Melting Glaciers Faster Than We Thought, Study Says

 “That’s clearly climate change if you look at the global picture.”

-The study found that the glaciers were shrinking fastest in western Canada, the U.S. Lower 48 states, the Caucasus region, central Europe, New Zealand, and near the tropics.
-Specifically, glaciers in these regions are losing more than 1 percent of their total mass annually.
+The study found that the glaciers were shrinking fastest in western Canada, the U.S. lower 48 states, the Caucasus region, central Europe, New Zealand, and near the tropics.
+Specifically, glaciers in these regions are losing more than one percent of their total mass annually.

 “In these regions, at the current glacier loss rate, the glaciers will not survive the century.”